NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 ### New updates

 1. Updated clinical and biospecimen XML files for TCGA cases are available in the GDC Data Portal.
 Equivalent Legacy Archive files may no longer be up to date. <!--TT-328-->
 2. All biospecimen and clinical supplement files for TCGA projects formerly only found in the Legacy Archive have been updated and transferred to the GDC Data Portal.
-Equivalent Legacy Archive files may no longer be up to date. <!--TT-327-->
+Equivalent Legacy Archive files and metadata retrieved from the API may no longer be up to date. <!--TT-327-->
 3. Diagnostic slides from TCGA are now available in the GDC Data Portal and Slide Image Viewer.
 They were formerly only available in the Legacy Archive. <!--DAT-1316-->
 4. Updated Copy Number Segment and Masked Copy Number Segment files are now available.
 These were generated using an improved mapping of hg38 coordinates for the Affymetrix SNP6.0 probe set. <!--DAT-1303-->
 5. VCF files containing SNVs produced from WGS CGI data are available.
 The variant calls were initially produced by CGI and lifted over to hg38. <!--DAT-1281-->